MBA Capital Market: Course, Admission, Syllabus, Fees, Exams, Colleges, Salary

 The syllabus of the MBA Capital Markets course is divided into four semesters across two years.
 The subjects of the MBA Capital Markets course vary depending on the institute, but the course structure remains more or less the same.
 In the table below, we have mentioned the MBA Capital Markets syllabus of the University Institute of Applied Management Sciences, Chandigarh.

-MBA Capital Markets Syllabus for 1st Year
+MBA Capital Markets First Year Syllabus

-In the first year of MBA Capital Markets, students will study subjects such as Principles and Practices of Management, Accounting for Management, Financial Management, Managerial Economics, and Dynamics of Financial System.
+In the first year of MBA Capital Markets, students will study subjects such as Principles and Practices of Management, Accounting for Management, Financial Management, Managerial Economics, and Dynamics of the Financial System.
 It will also include summer training in the field of capital markets and a viva voce.

-Semester 2
+Semester 1Semester 2

 Principles and Practices of Management